MarkCBJSS/1000-things/README.md

 # Courses and Sources
 **[https://www.sololearn.com/Course/JavaScript/](https://www.sololearn.com/Course/JavaScript/)**
 Pretty good intro, some content has been reworked in a confusing manner, so feel free to cheat and read the comments for the answers.

+# The 1000 Things
+Date and Time >
+1. myDayFunction.js
+2. myYearAndDate.js